 Of the many challenges that face girls, which do you think has the most negative impact?

 I believe the biggest negative impact on girls is the belief, and the broader policies that follow the belief, that girls are already being supported in an equal manner to boys, and that all girls are treated equally despite their socioeconomics.

-Girls are facing increased issues on race, economic disparity, isolation and the tech divide, which have been amplified by the school closures due to Covid-19.
-Disenfranchised girls and their families are falling further behind and have to climb so much further to reach the levels they were at before Covid-19, which for many was already behind their peers.
+Girls are facing increased issues on race, economic disparity, isolation, and the tech divide, which have been amplified by the school closures due to COVID-19.
+Disenfranchised girls and their families are falling further behind and have to climb so much further to reach the levels they were at before COVID-19, which for many was already behind their peers.

 Who bullies girls more – other girls or boys?

 I believe girls bully more, but it’s exemplified in less obvious ways.
-Girls fights tend to be less physical and more mentally focused.
+Girl fights tend to be less physical and more mentally focused.
 Girls might say, “You can’t be part of the friend group.
 You have to do what I say, or I’ll turn others against you.”
 They spread rumors and bully online.

 How can you stop this kind of bullying?